Term 3 Week 2 2025

 School Swimming Carnival - School Swimming Carnival |

-June's meeting will take place in Week 10 on Wednesday, 25th June.
-We encourage everyone to mark this dates in their calendars and join us for important discussions.
+The next P&F meeting will take place on Wednesday, 20th August at 5:30pm in C block.
+We encourage everyone to join us for important discussions.

 St Brigid’s Parish News